-The protein capable of interacting with DNA is known as a DNA-binding protein (DBP) \citep{jones1987cellular}.
-The DBP plays a crucial role in numerous vital biological processes, including transcriptional regulation, DNA replication and repair, cellular development, and chromatin organization \citep{ohlendorf1982molecular}.
+A DNA-binding protein (DBP) is a protein that has the ability to interact with DNA \cite{jones1987cellular}.
+The DBP plays a crucial role in numerous vital biological processes, including transcriptional regulation, DNA replication and repair, cellular development, and chromatin organization \cite{ohlendorf1982molecular}.
 Therefore, precise prediction of DBPs is of considerable significance for proteome annotation as well as endeavors in synthetic biology.
-To identify DBPs, extensive work has been carried out in wet lab settings, including techniques such as X-ray crystallography \citep{chou2003crystal}, genetic analysis \citep{freeman1995molecular}, and chromatin immunoprecipitation on microarrays \citep{buck2004chip}.
+To identify DBPs, extensive work has been carried out in wet lab settings, including techniques such as X-Ray crystallography \cite{chou2003crystal}, genetic analysis \cite{freeman1995molecular}, and chromatin immunoprecipitation on microarrays \cite{buck2004chip}.
 While results obtained from wet-lab methods are likely the most reliable, it's important to note that this approach is also associated with significantly high time and labor costs.
 In contrast to wet-lab methods, computational approaches can substantially decrease resource requirements and expedite the identification of DBPs.
-Furthermore, in the postgenomic era, there's an escalating demand for the development of efficient and swift computational methods for accurately identifying DBPs, thereby underscoring its increasing significance in the field of bioinformatics.
+Furthermore, in the postgenomic era, there's an escalating demand for the development of efficient and swift computational methods for accurately identifying DBPs, thereby underscoring their increasing significance within the bioinformatics domain.